 Creamy Asparagus Scrambled Duck Eggs in Egg Cups with Lemon Zest Crème Fraîche

-- 4 fresh duck eggs (you definitely may use chicken eggs) Add to list
+- 4 fresh duck eggs (or chicken eggs) Add to list

 - 1/4 cup crème fraîche Add to list

 - 1 teaspoon lemon juice Add to list

 - 1/2 teaspoon lemon zest Add to list

 - Salt and ground white pepper, to taste Add to list